 Introduction

 Species of the genus Phoxinus show considerable morphologic and genetic differences (Kottelat & Freyhof, 2007).
 For a long time, Phoxinus phoxinus (Linnaeus, 1758) - as its common name Eurasian minnow suggests - was thought to be a widespread species throughout Europe.
 However, the taxonomy of the genus was revealed to be more complex (Kottelat, 2007; Kottelat & Freyhof, 2007) including substantial cryptic species diversity (Palandačić et al., 2015, 2017, 2020).
 At present, 22 distinct genetic Phoxinus lineages have been distinguished, comprising at least 13 recognised species (Palandačić et al., 2020).
 The neotype locality for P. phoxinus was placed on the Agger stream (Kottelat, 2007), a tributary of the river Sieg in Germany that feeds into the Rhine river.
 The designation of a neotype locality is used when the holotype material and sources used to describe a species are missing.
 Prior to 2012, minnows were a rare occurrence in that area (Landesamt für Natur, Umwelt und Verbraucherschutz Nordrhein-Westfalen, 2020).
 Taxonomically problematic is the fact that the connection between the species name P. phoxinus and its assigned lineage “10” (Knebelsberger et al., 2015) is uncertain.
-This is due to the lack of genetic analysis of the neotype (NRM-55108) designated by Kottelat, (2007), which comes from an area with multiple present lineages (5b, 10, 12; defined by a combination of morphological and single-gene markers) (Palandačić et al., 2020, 2022).
+This is due to the lack of genetic analysis of the neotype (NRM-55108) designated by Kottelat (2007), which comes from an area with multiple lineages present (5b, 10, 12; defined by a combination of morphological and single-gene markers) (Palandačić et al., 2020, 2022).
 Several studies and researchers are currently dealing with resolving the taxonomic and phylogenetic conundrum this genus poses (Bogutskaya et al., 2023; Corral-Lou et al., 2019; Denys et al., 2020; Palandačić et al., 2017, 2020; Reier et al., 2022; Vucić et al., 2018).
-Until now, these studies suffer from the lack of a high quality reference genome, which would make it possible to go beyond the analysis of single genes.
+Until now, these studies suffer from the lack of a high-quality reference genome, which would make it possible to go beyond the analysis of single-gene markers.